pjtunstall/a-ray-tracer-darkly/README.md

 #### Tube

-A hollow, finite cylinder with no cap.
-The length of the tune is that of the axis vector.
+A hollow, finite tube.
+The length of the tube is that of its axis vector.

 ```rust
 let tube = Arc::new(Tube::new(